YukiAttano/responsive_ux/README.md

 Library to create Responsive UI more easily

-The current state is under active development and might change heavily until the first stable release.
+The current state is under active development and is not expected to change.
-Feel free to reach out on GitHub

 ## Features